Your EARS are cared for by a number of different professionals...

 If necessary the nurse will ask a doctor to check your ears at the same time.

-Many patients book appointments to have their ears syringed to try and improve their hearing by clearing out the wax.
+Many patients look to have their ears syringed to try and improve their hearing by clearing out the wax.
 This procedure is NOT RISK FREE.
-It is NOT good to have ear syringing performed as a routine procedure, it is best to try and break the cycle as syringing could lead to other more serious problems.
+It is NOT good to have ear syringing performed as a routine procedure, it is best to try and break the cycle as syringing could lead to other more serious problems and due to this Ear Syringing if not a service that we provide.

 Ear wax forms a protective coating of the skin in the ear canal.